MicrosoftLearning/MS-4004-Empower-workforce-copilot-use-cases/Instructions/Labs/M04-empower-workforce-copilot-marketing/02-Ex1-introduction-transform-research-exercise.md

 ---
 lab:
   title: 'Exercise 1: Transform market research into an actionable campaign using Microsoft 365 Copilot'
   description: 'Microsoft 365 Copilot helps Marketing departments achieve exactly that.
-With its integrated tools across Copilot Studio, the prebuilt Analyst agent, and Microsoft 365 applications like Word and Planner, Copilot enables marketers to:'
+In the Microsoft Copilot app, marketers can use capabilities such as the prebuilt Analyst agent along with Microsoft 365 apps like Word and Planner to:'
   duration: 12 minutes
   level: 200
   islab: true